Oct 2016 | Hartek Power Bags 460MW Solar EPC Orders in First Half of 2016-17, Records 373% Growth in Order Size

 These projects, spread across five states — Punjab, Rajasthan, Andhra Pradesh, Bihar and Karnataka, will be executed at a cost of about Rs 35crore, the company said in a statement issued here today.

-Hartek Power will provide a turnkey solution post-inverter covering the design, supply, installation and commissioning of the power plant, electrification and automation systems as well as pooling stations, it said.
+Hartek Group will provide a turnkey solution post-inverter covering the design, supply, installation, and commissioning of the power plant, electrification and automation systems as well as pooling stations, it said.

 The projects include eight substations of up to 132 kV to connect more than 100 MW of solar energy to the grid, the most crucial of them being a 50 MW solar plant in Andhra Pradesh with a power evacuation of 132 kV.